bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cleancode.md

 Argsis very simple to use.
 You simply construct the Argsclass with the input argu- ments and a format string, and then query the Argsinstance for the values of the argu- ments.
 Consider the following simple example:

 You can see how simple this is.
 We just create an instance of the Argsclass with two parameters.
 The first parameter is the format, or _schema,_ string: "l,p#,d\*."
 It defines three command-line arguments.
-The first, –l, is a boolean argument.
+The first, -l, is a boolean argument.
 The second, -p, is an integer argument.
 The third, -d, is a string argument.
 The second parameter to the Argsconstructor is simply the array of command-line argument passed into main.

 If the constructor returns without throwing an ArgsException, then the incoming command-line was parsed, and the Argsinstance is ready to be queried.
 Methods like getBoolean,getInteger, and getStringallow us to access the values of the arguments by their names.